elyra-ai/elyra/docs/source/user_guide/pipelines.md

 1. For generic pipelines select a runtime platform (local, Kubeflow Pipelines, or Apache Airflow) and a runtime configuration for that platform.
 For runtime-specific pipelines select a runtime configuration.

 1. Select an export format.

+1. Customize your file name using the Export Filename box

    ![Configure pipeline export options](../images/user_guide/pipelines/configure-pipeline-export-options.png)